Shinh18/urltest/CONTRIBUTING.md

 - Check all files with Linter - `npm run lint`
 - Check all files with Linter and fix issues - `npm run eslint-fix`

+#### Testing Guidelines

+- Jest is the testing framework used for writing tests.
+- Install dependency - `npm install --save-dev jest`

+##### Unit tests

+ - `jest-fetch-mock` is used to mock the fetch functionality
+ -  New test suite can be created in utils folder
+ -  Namind conventions should be followed - originalFileName.test.js
+ -  Run unit test of specific module - `npm run test checkUrl.test.js`
+ -  Run all test suite - `npm run test`

+##### E2E tests

+ - Files required are located in test folder
+ - Run E2E tests - `npm run test e2e`

+##### Test coverage

+ - Makes sure that all code is covered
+ - Run using - `npm run coverage`